jSchmidt-design/irTactile/README.md

 Alternatively you can launch device configuration from the editor in the "Devices" section as well.

 First step of the configuration process is to select the driver.

-In general "WASAPI" should be selected.
+For consumer grade devices in general "WASAPI" should be selected.
+With version 0.4.0 also ASIO compatible devices can be used directly.

 ![Image description](device_selection_ui.png)